-Question: If someone has had a very bad diet for years, like cakes, cookies, chips, pizza, chocolate pop — lots of it….
+Question: If someone has had a very bad diet for years, like cakes, cookies, chips, pizza, chocolate, soda — lots of it….
 Is there any remedy to antidote it?
 Is Nux vomica such a remedy?

 Egads!
 You have to stop eating it!
 Substitute whole foods and raw foods for this dietary disaster and the whole syndrome will go away!
 Hahnemann would call this an obstacle to the cure.
 A junk food diet will cause different symptoms to break out in different people.
 Some will develop migraines, some will get frequent colds, others will develop anxiety attacks and depression, etc. You would have to take the case of whatever syndrome is present and give an appropriate remedy for that; but, the only way to undo the damage permanently is to change your diet to give the immune system the nutrients it needs so it can put your body back into working order.

-Question: I’m a 4th (and final year!) student in classical homoeopathy in London and want to gather people’s thoughts and experiences in general on the homoeopathic treatment of idiopathic thrombocytopenia purpura (ITP).
+Question: I’m a 4th (and final year!) student in classical homoeopathy in London and want to gather your thoughts on the homoeopathic treatment of idiopathic thrombocytopenia purpura (ITP).

 Currently, I know someone with this condition who has been having homoeopathic treatment, and while there was a positive reaction to the remedy (Crot-h), the platelets are now steadily falling with the indication that Crot-h is no longer the simillimum.
 I would be very interested in your thoughts.

-How is that an indication that Crot-h is no longer the remedy?
-Isn’t it just as likely that the potency exhausted itself or the remedy needed repeating?
+How is that an indication that Crotalus is no longer the remedy?
+Isn’t it just as likely that the potency wore out or the remedy needs more frequent repetitions?
 You don’t give ANY information on potency and dose!
 I am really surprised that, as a student, you didn’t think the dosing details were relevant!
-When someone tells you “the remedy failed”, do not accept that at face value, especially if there was an initial improvement!
+When someone tells you “the remedy didn’t work”, do not accept that at face value, especially if there was an initial improvement!

-You’d want the practitioner to recount his steps, so you could pin-point the exact spot where he should have re-dosed or changed the potency, or raised the number of succussions, etc. These are all things to keep in mind the next time someone tells you, “The remedy is no longer the simillimum.”
+You’d want the person to recount his steps so you could pin-point the exact spot where he should have re-dosed or changed the potency.
+These are all things to keep in mind the next time someone says, “The remedy is no longer the simillimum.”